yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/javascript-primer.md

 In short, `this` key word can give you access to the object being processed; like a chameleon,`this` can also change according to the execution environment.

-It is very complicated to explain the principle of `this`, so let's use two kind of tools to help us understand the value of `this` in practice:
+It is very complicated to explain the principle of `this`, so let's use two kinds of tools to help us understand the value of `this` in practice:

 First of all, the most common and frequently used is `console.log()`.
 It can output the information of an object to the browser console.
-Add one `console.log()` in the begginning of each function body to make sure we know what object the current operating environment is processing.
+Add one `console.log()` in the beginning of each function body to make sure we know what object the current operating environment is processing.

 ```js
 myFunction = function (a, b) {